Bausch + Lomb Cromorhinol 2% nasal spray

 1) Before use, remove the cap by pulling upwards.

-3) After blowing your nose and holding the bottle upright, insert the nozzle into one nostril and block the other with your finger.
-Briefly press the nozzle and inhale through your nose, then exhale slowly through your mouth.
+3) After blowing your nose and holding the bottle upright, insert the nasal nozzle into one nostril and block the other with your finger.
+Briefly press the sprayer and inhale through your nose and exhale slowly through your mouth.

 4) Repeat the same operation in the other nostril.

-5) Wipe the nozzle and replace the cap to prevent accidental spraying.
+5) Wipe the nosepiece and then replace the cap to avoid accidental spraying.

 Frequency of administration